Now Reading

 After all, if it’s frozen, there should be no slippery liquid water on the ice surface.
 And, when you look at ice on a microscopic level, it’s made of sharp geometric crystals that are anything but smooth.
 The slipperiness of ice is actually counterintuitive.

-As it turns out, the physical science of frozen water offers a completely different explanation, and one that’s still being explored.
+As it turns out, the physical science of frozen water offers a fascinating explanation, one that’s still being explored.

 A December 12, 2016 article published by Science Daily, covering a presentation on this very subject at the National Academy of Science, revealed that at 0 *C, right before liquid water forms, this enigmatic layer grows to 45 nanometers thick.
 That is 1/1000th the thickness of a human hair.
 In effect, this layer which is responsible for the slippery nature of ice is, at its thickest, not even visible to the naked eye.